 Our Compensation Committee is responsible for determining and recommending to the Board the overall compensation program for our non-employee Directors.
-(Previously, this was the responsibility of the Nominating, Governance and Sustainability Committee.)
-We did not make any adjustments to our non-employee Director compensation program in 2022.
+We did not make any adjustments to our non-employee Director compensation program in 2023.
 We use a combination of cash and stock to provide compensation to our non-employee Directors that is:

-- Aligned with the interests of our shareholders, in part by emphasizing equity compensation over cash; - Sufficient to attract and retain the highest caliber individuals who meet the established criteria for Board membership; - Reflective of the demands placed on Board and committee members by a complex and geographically dispersed, global organization operating in highly competitive and dynamic markets; and - · Competitive based on compensation paid to directors at other firms under broadly similar circumstances.
+- Aligned with the interests of our shareholders, in part by emphasizing equity compensation over cash; - Sufficient to attract and retain the highest caliber individuals who meet the established criteria for Board membership; - Reflective of the demands placed on Board and committee members by a complex and geographically dispersed, global organization operating in highly competitive and dynamic markets; and - Competitive based on compensation paid to directors at other firms under broadly similar circumstances.

 With the assistance of its external compensation consultant, the Compensation Committee gathers data on board compensation for the same companies in the peer groups that the Committee uses as comparisons for executive compensation.
-(For more information on the compensation peer groups, see "How we make compensation decisions," which begins on page 40.)
-The Compensation Committee believes it is appropriate to use the same peer groups for both executive and board compensation.
+(For more information on the compensation peer groups, see "How we make compensation decisions," which begins on page 44.)
+The Compensation Committee believes it is appropriate to use the same peer groups for both executive and board compensation. were, are, or will be a participant, (2) where the amount involved exceeds \$120,000, and (3) in which any of the following persons had, has or will have a direct or indirect material interest: